MoezAbid/Community_Management_McDonald-s/README.md

 * Topic Mining
 * Sentiment Analysis

-The scrapped data is arleady present and does not need to be rescrapped.
+The scrapped data is arleady present and does not need to be rescraped.

 It is advised to read the report (currently available only in french) to get an idea on the work that has been done.